 Different rewards for different people

-Points cards allow you to earn points for spending and convert those points into cash rewards, airline rewards, or other merchandise.
+Points credit cards allow you to earn points for spending and convert those points into cash rewards, airline rewards, or other merchandise.
 These often have you waiting a long time to earn enough points to redeem a reward.

-On the other hand, some points cards will waive the annual fee in the first year, while other premium travel cards can offer additional benefits, such as travel insurance to cover canceled trips and rental-car insurance.
+Some points cards will waive the annual fee in the first year.
+Other premium travel credit cards can offer additional benefits, such as travel insurance to cover canceled trips and rental-car insurance.
 If you travel a lot, those perks could make sense, even with an annual fee.

 Some things to consider before applying for a rewards program

-Always dig deep into the details and terms and conditions of any rewards program.
+Always dig into the details and terms and conditions of any rewards program.
 It might be boring, but it can help you avoid any surprise fees or restrictions.
 Consider the following:

-- Some cards even entice you with 5 percent cash back or 5x points in rotating seasonal categories – but you have to opt into the program every quarter – or you don’t get the higher earnings rate.
-To get the most out of these cards you’ll need to do your homework and know when to use a card that’s offering a bonus over a specific timeframe.
+- Seasonal rewards: Some cards even entice you with 5% cashback or 5x points in rotating seasonal categories – but you have to opt into the program every quarter, or you don’t get the higher earnings rate.
+To get the most out of these cards, you’ll need to do your homework and know when to use a card that’s offering a bonus over a specific timeframe.

-- Be honest with yourself about how likely you’ll make your monthly payments on time.
-Some banks remove points and cash back if you miss a payment, or they may charge you to get them reinstated.
-Arranging to have your credit card bill automatically paid from your checking account could be an easy way to avoid losing your hard earned points and cash back.
+- On-time payments: Be honest with yourself about whether you’ll make your monthly payments on time.
+Some banks remove points and cashback if you miss a payment, and they may charge you to get them reinstated.
+Arranging to have your credit card bill automatically paid from your checking account could be an easy way to avoid losing your hard earned points and cashback.

 MoneyLion Rewards Program

-At MoneyLion we give you points every time you demonstrate a good financial action that lead to achieving financial wellness.
-Broadly this means you can earn points in the following categories:
+At MoneyLion, we give you points when you take steps to improve your financial health.
+Broadly, this means you can earn points in the following categories:

 - **Good Borrowing Habits** (example: repaying a loan in full)

-- Good Financial Habits (example: connecting a bank account to track to net worth)
+- **Good Financial Habits** (example: connecting a bank account to track to savings and spending)

-- Help Your community (example: write a credit card product review)
+- **Help Your community** (example: writing a credit card product review)

-- Connecting with Moneylion (example: verify your mobile number)
+- **Connecting with Moneylion** (example: verifying your mobile number)